pbxx/simpletype-js/README.md

 ```

-If you pass both types and values as Objects, the order of the values no longer matter! simpleType will check the type of each item by key:
+If you pass both types and values as Objects, the order of values no longer matter! simpleType will check the type of each item by key:

 ```js
 let tcheck = st.checkSync({haspets: "boolean", username: "string" }, { username: "johndoe", haspets: true })